 They aren’t even living things, not really.
 A biological virus, just like its aptly-named electronic analog, is just a string of code, genetic material covered in a coat of proteins and fats, the sole purpose of which is to hijack the workings of something it’s configured to invade.
 Magnified, it looks almost like a child’s toy, perhaps one of those rubber balls covered in suction cups.
 Compared to a bacterium, which is a fully-fledged cell and bona fide organism that consumes nutrients, produces energy and outputs, and has the capacity to reproduce, a virus is a stripped-down virtual non-entity, by comparison a few blocks of unfinished marble set against the backdrop of the Taj Mahal.
 On their own, viruses are nothing much at all beyond little bundles of biological potential.
 They function only when they find a system they can break into and repurpose to their own ends.

 Whereas the codes incorporated into the computer variety can take over the functions of their hosts for any number of shady purposes, biological viruses are monomaniacs intent upon one thing, and always only one thing: running off copies of themselves.
 That’s really all they do.
-Some take over the machinery of living cells to manufacture duplicates which eventually become so numerous that they burst through the host’s cell membrane, killing it, and others insinuate themselves into the host’s own genetic code, and are copied when the cell itself divides and reproduces.
+Some take over the machinery of living cells to manufacture duplicates which eventually become so numerous that they burst through the host’s cell membranes, killing them, and others insinuate themselves into the host’s own genetic code, and are copied when the cells themselves divide and reproduce.
 Either way is suitable.
 Whether it harms the organisms it penetrates, and how serious that harm may be, is really beside the point; the virus seeks only to replicate, and to that end it’s actually a more successful strategy, from an evolutionary perspective, to harm the host as little as possible.
 Sadly for us, not all viruses pursue the most successful strategy, especially when they jump from one species to another, and go to work within hosts that were previously unfamiliar with their kind.
 We reckon that many of the most dangerous ones to emerge over the past few years came from bats, within which they subsisted comfortably and innocuously.
 The miseries they inflict upon us when they make the leap across species are properly viewed, from a dispassionate perspective, as incidental, nothing more than collateral damage.

 We’re not really sure how they first came to be.
 Maybe they sprang spontaneously out of the primordial raw material at more or less the same time the first true organisms appeared, billions of years ago.
 Maybe they were originally the castoffs of proper cells, little bits of genetic detritus that went rogue.
 For all we know they fell here from space, an idea which isn’t as crazy as it may sound.